 - you’re overweight or obese

-- you have previously injured or had an infection in your joint
+- you have previously injured or had an operation on your joint

-The most important point is to ensure your diet enables you to maintain an appropriate weight for your height.
-If you have excess weight, it will put a strain on your joints, particularly your knees, hips and lower back.
+So there isn’t really a special diet for osteoarthritis.
+The best thing you can do is to make sure your diet lets you keep an appropriate weight for your height.
+Use our BMI (body mass index) calculator to see if you’re a healthy weight.
+If you’re overweight, this will put a strain on your joints, particularly your knees, hips and lower back.
 This will affect how mobile you are.
-If you lose excess weight and exercise, the scientific evidence suggests this will reduce pain and stiffness in your joints.
-See our factsheet on exercise and weight control for more information.
+If you lose even just a little weight, it may significantly help to reduce pain and stiffness in your joints.
+Exercise will also help with this (see exercise FAQ below).

 There are many things you can do at home to make day-to-day tasks easier for you and reduce the stress on your joints.
 If you make a few small changes, it may help to protect your joints and ease aches and pains.
 Some helpful tips are listed below.